ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/10-singularity-containers.md

 > > Type "help", "copyright", "credits" or "license" for more information.
 > > >>>
 > > ~~~
-> > Now try running some simple Python commands:
+> > Now try running some simple Python statements:
 > > ~~~
 > > >>> import math
 > > >>> math.pi